 Controlling a bird infestation

 If you already have a bird infestation on your hands, there’re several control solutions that you can use to get rid of these pesky pests.

 - Bird netting.
 These nets are pretty similar to regular nets in appearance but quite different when it comes to the build materials.
 Bird nets are made using strong, durable materials capable of withstanding the elements.
 Bird netting works by denying intruding birds access to the areas where they’re not wanted.
 The control solution is effective and inexpensive.

 - Bird spikes.
-These devices feature projecting rods attached to a solid base that make landing and roosting impossible for birds.
-Bird spikes are easy to install and maintain, and are discrete enough to ensure the aesthetic of the protected structure is not ruined.
+These devices feature projecting rods attached to a solid base that makes landing and roosting impossible for birds.
+Bird spikes are easy to install and maintain and are discrete enough to ensure the aesthetic of the protected structure is not ruined.